rancher/docs/content/rke/latest/en/os/_index.md

 ### Large Kubernetes Clusters

+Kubernetes is engineered around the concept of horizontal scaling for redundancy, so scaling vertically with large nodes can be problematic if the proper minimum/maximum requirements aren’t followed.
+The following are tips and recommendations for large Kubernetes nodes:

+- If you must use nodes larger than 24 CPU, use virtualization tooling, such as what Harvester provides, to subdivide the nodes.

+- Kubernetes, kernel, and network limitations prevent having too many pods per node.
+You should maintain a minimum of roughly 24 cores per node and a maximum of the recommended 100 pods per node.

+- If you are deploying workloads that specifically require enormous amounts of resources (such as multi-threaded heavy compute jobs), you may increase the pod limit up to 250.

+- Even when deploying small workloads, it is recommended that you use a virtualization layer to facilitate less downtime and shorter reboots during upgrades and failures.

-For hardware recommendations for large Kubernetes clusters, refer to the official Kubernetes documentation on [building large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/).
+For additional hardware recommendations for large Kubernetes clusters and nodes, refer to the official Kubernetes documentation on  [building large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/).

 ### Etcd Clusters